Release Notes

 +Integrations with other community projects (including community Prometheus) and third-party solutions can be configurable through Istio or Observability operators, but those solutions are not supported by Red Hat.

-- While Grafana is not included as part of OpenShift Service Mesh, the preconfigured dashboards for Grafana maintained by the Istio community can be use with OpenShift Service Mesh under a Developer Preview scope.
-These are best used as a starting point for building your own dashboards.
+- While Grafana is not included as part of OpenShift Service Mesh, you can use the preconfigured dashboards for Grafana maintained by the Istio community with OpenShift Service Mesh under a Developer Preview scope.

 3.8.
 Consoles and dashboards Copy linkLink copied to clipboard!